Vase Sometsuke Hana-e Flower | The first-generation head of the Shinemon Kiln [146182]

 -----------------------

-This piece was created by the late Shinichiro Baba, the first-generation Shinemon and founder of the Shinemon Kiln, one of the most distinguished kilns representing Arita ware.
-The vase features stylized floral motifs painted in sometsuke (blue-and-white underglaze).
+This piece is a work by the late Shinichiro Baba, the founding master of Shinemon Kiln?one of the most esteemed kilns representing Arita ware.
+The vase features a stylized floral motif rendered in *sometsuke* (underglaze blue), showcasing a modern and abstract interpretation of traditional botanical themes.

 [Potter Profile]